 Surface water within the active dewatering area (i.e., area where tubes have been placed) during operations and winter shutdown will be collected in the liquids management system and directed to the SCA WTP for treatment.
-Non-contact water from lined areas will be directed off the wastebed and out through the existing SPDES discharge points, as described in the previous subsection.
-Temporary stationary pumps, mobile pumps, and stormwater basins will be used to augment the liquids management system to provide adequate capacity to remove the precipitation, filtrate, and consolidation water from the SCA.
-At a minimum, the liquids management system during operations will have a pumping capacity equal to the expected generation rate (i.e., the design dredge rate) of filtrate and consolidation water which, when combined with the surge capacity provided in the stormwater basins, will meet the design objectives for managing liquids in the SCA.
-More details regarding this temporary system will be provided in the Sediment Management Intermediate and/or Final Design.
-Since the overall anticipated approach for this temporary system is the basis for the SCA berm height design, a general description is provided below.
+Non-contact water from lined areas will be directed off the wastebed and out through the existing State Pollution Discharge Elimination System (SPDES) discharge points, as described in the previous subsection.
+Temporary stationary pumps, mobile pumps, and the SCA basins will be used to augment the liquids management system to provide adequate capacity to remove the precipitation, filtrate, and consolidation water from the SCA.
+At a minimum, the liquids management system during operations will have a pumping capacity equal to the expected generation rate (i.e., the design dredge rate) of filtrate and consolidation water which, when combined with the surge capacity provided in the SCA basins, will meet the design objectives for managing liquids in the SCA.
+More details regarding this temporary system will be provided in the Sediment Management Final Design.
+Since the overall anticipated approach for this temporary system is the basis for the SCA berm height design, a general description is provide below.

-During normal operations, a combination of temporary operational pumps located near the low-points of the north/south SCA perimeter berms and in the sump areas, along with the permanent sump pumps, will be used to remove water from the SCA and pump it directly to the

-SCA WTP.
-Additional mobile pumps and aboveground piping will likely be deployed around the SCA to move ponded water to the temporary operational pumps for conveyance to the WTP.
-As necessary during and following precipitation events, the stormwater basins shown on Figure 4.1 will be used to manage the additional liquids that will be generated.
+During normal operations, a combination of temporary operational pumps located near the low-points of the north/south SCA perimeter berms and in the sump areas, along with the permanent and temporary sump pumps, will be used to remove water from the SCA and pump it to the East SCA basin sump where it will be pumped directly to the SCA WTP.
+Additional mobile pumps and aboveground piping will likely be deployed around the SCA to move ponded water to the East SCA Basin sump for conveyance to the WTP.
+As necessary during and following precipitation events, the SCA basins shown on Figure 4.1 will be used to manage the additional liquids that will be generated.
 The use of these basins will depend on the storm severity, the lined area, and the area covered with geotextile tubes.

-Given the approach described above, the SCA perimeter berm height and the stormwater basin size and berm height were optimized so that a 25-year, 24-hour storm could be contained within the SCA and stormwater basins without overflowing onto the rest of Wastebed 13.
+Given the approach described above, the SCA perimeter berm height and the SCA basin size and berm height were optimized so that a 25-year, 24-hour storm could be contained within the SCA and SCA basins without overflowing onto the rest of Wastebed 13.
 This optimization was performed for the condition where the entire lined area (i.e., 65 acres) has been constructed and covered with at least one layer of geotextile tubes, which is expected to be the case that requires the most storage.
 More details regarding this design are provided in Appendix K, "Operations and Final Cover Surface Water Management System Design."
-The stormwater basin designs will be provided in the Sediment Management Intermediate and/or Final Design.
+Although Appendix K of the Draft Final Design included calculations for the post-closure condition (i.e., Appendix K.2), those calculations are not included in this SCA Final Design.
+Instead, those calculations will be provided in the Onondaga Lake Remedy Restoration and SCA Closure Design.
+The SCA basin designs will be provided in the Sediment Management Final Design.